WindhoverLabs/airliner/core/base/tools/commander/README.md

     deactivate

-Leave the virutal environment acitavated to run the script.
+Leave the virtual environment activated to run the script.
 ### Running the script
 The following command runs the script.